amazing-hash/algos-rs/README.md

 #### random
 - xorshift_32
 #### graph
-- bfs
+- Bfs
-- search_components
+- Search_components
-- dfs
+- Dfs
-- find cycle
+- Find cycle
-- find cycle in a directed graph
+- Find cycle in a directed graph
+#### sequences
+- Search for the nearest next smaller element for each element of the array
+- Search for the nearest previous smaller element for each element of the array